-(I’ve never been able to do it this way!)
-To me it sounds nuts, but listen up!
-Literally!
-Put your Ring up to your ear and gently shake it.
-If you hear tiny rattling noises, that’s probably your loose stones moving back and forth in the head.
-(If not, it’s probably the marbles in your own head!)
-Take it in and have the Jeweler check it out.
+(I’ve never been able to do it this way.)
+To me it sounds nuts, but listen up… Literally!
+Put your ring up to your ear and gently shake it.
+If you hear tiny rattling noises, that’s probably your loose stones moving back and forth in the head (if not, it’s probably the marbles in your head).
+Take it in and have the jeweler check it out.

 Hopefully by now, this will give you some things to consider and ponder.
-After all, anything is better than looking down and seeing your Large Diamond missing!
+After all, anything is better than looking down and seeing your lovely diamond missing.

 Because that’s enough to make you lose your mind.

 James Allen is a leader in diamonds.
 Their real time interactive diamond inspection is the best in the industry.
 View and rotate any diamond under 20x magnification.
 Their prices, selection, lifetime warranty, 24/7 customer support and hassle free returns are unbeatable.
 Visit James Allen today.

 Blue Nile is the largest and most well known respected diamond dealer online.
 They are highly trusted, have a huge inventory, and low low prices (compare anywhere and see for yourself).
 If you want to save money, or build your own ring, this is the place to shop.
 Visit Blue Nile today.